-Preservatives are antimicrobial additives or ingredients that prevent microbial growth inside a product during its shelf life.
-Their main function is to slow or prevent the growth of potentially harmful microbes, including bacteria, yeast, and mold.
-They are a must-have in almost all water-based formulations to prevent contamination, avoid spoilage issues, and protect the integrity of the products until the end-use application.
+Preservatives are broad-spectrum antimicrobial additives or ingredients that prevent the growth of microorganisms inside a product (in-can preservation) during its shelf life.
+Their main function is to control or inhibit the growth of potentially harmful microbes, including bacteria, yeast, and mold.
+They are a must-have in almost all water-based formulations to avoid contamination, mitigate spoilage issues, and protect the integrity of the products until the end-use application.

 Why are preservatives used in cleaning products?

-Strict regulations are applied to preservatives to ensure the proper level of protection in cleaning products from microbial contaminations.
+Strict regulations are applied to preservatives and antimicrobial additives to ensure proper level of protection from microbial contamination in cleaning products.

 What are the safety standards and regulations applied to the use of preservatives?